Welcome to my ultimate guide on how to start a book blog, grow your audience, and make an income from book blogging.

 Plus, they also sell ebooks and audiobooks – two popular formats among book lovers.

 One drawback: Amazon pays a pretty low commission rate for book sales.
+Book Depository used to pay better rates, but unfortunately, they are now defunct.

 Also check out shareasale.com.
 They work as a kind of ‘affiliate curator’ under one dashboard.